espruino/EspruinoTools/README.md

   -v,--verbose             : Verbose
   -q,--quiet               : Quiet - apart from Espruino output
-  -m,--minify              : Minify the code before sending it -w,--watch               : If uploading a JS file, continue to watch it for
+  -m,--minify              : Minify the code before sending it -t,--time                : Set Espruino's time when uploading code -w,--watch               : If uploading a JS file, continue to watch it for
                                changes and upload again if it does.
+  -e command               : Evaluate the given expression on Espruino
+                               If no file to upload is specified but you use -e, Espruino will not be reset -n                       : Do not connect to Espruino to upload code --board BRDNAME/BRD.json : Rather than checking on connect, use the given board name or file --ide [8080]             : Serve up the Espruino Web IDE on the given port.
+If not specified, 8080 is the default.

   -p,--port /dev/ttyX
   -p,--port aa:bb:cc:dd:ee : Specify port(s) or device addresses to connect to
   -d deviceName            : Connect to the first device with a name containing deviceName